Healing Collective Trauma

 Immediate Access

-New research suggests that trauma is more than the personal experience one suffers in isolation; it can be shared among communities and transmitted over generations.
-In Healing Collective Trauma, renowned spiritual teacher Thomas Hübl offers the Collective Trauma Integration Process, a deep group presencing modality for evoking and eventually healing our ancestral and communal wounds.
+Research suggests trauma is more than the personal experience one suffers in isolation; it can be shared among communities and transmitted over generations.
+In Healing Collective Trauma, Thomas Hubl offers the Collective Trauma Integration Process, a group presencing modality for evoking and eventually healing ancestral and communal wounds.

 Full Description